lsrusp/Bookstore-Data-Platform/README.md

  - **processingBooks.py**: script with ETL functions to transform and save data into database using SQL statements.

 ### Command-Line Functions
-To execute this program, execute the statement in the python environment: **python main.py**:
+To execute this program, execute the statement in the CMD/Terminal: `python main.py`:
 Command-List:

  - **0** -> Exit of program